Python Programming: Ordering App

 1. Select and delete the contents of the main.py file.

-2. Copy the following comments (all the text marked with #) and paste it into the empy main.py file:
+2. Copy the following comments (all the text marked with #) and paste it into the empty main.py file:

 # CS 101 Ch 6 Shop order made with Python